thewileylab/ReviewR/README.md

 ## Getting help

-If you encounter bugs, please file a minimal reproducible example on [GitHub](https://github.com/thewileylab/ReviewR/issues).
+If you encounter bugs, errors, issues or other general unpleasantness, please let us know on [GitHub](https://github.com/thewileylab/ReviewR/issues).

 -----